 - Bilateral is not equivalent to either single primary or multiple primaries.
 See Multiple Primary rules for instructions. - Bronchus is not always equivalent to mainstem bronchus.
-The mainstem bronchus only extends a few centimeters into the lung. - o Code to mainstem bronchus C340 when it is specifically stated in the operative report and/or documented by a physician - O When only called bronchus, code to the lobe in which the bronchial tumor is located - Carcinoma, NOS 8010 is not equivalent to adenocarcinoma, NOS 8140 - Component is not equivalent to type/subtype/variant - Note: Component is only coded when the pathologist specifies the component as a second carcinoma. - Lung only: Mucinous is not equivalent to colloid - Note: The new codes for mucinous adenocarcinoma were implemented so mucinous carcinoma and colloid carcinoma could be analyzed separately. - Mucin-producing/mucin-secreting carcinoma 8481 is not equivalent to mucinous carcinoma 8253 (new code for lung primaries only) - o Mucin-producing/secreting tumors produce mucin, but not enough to be classified as mucinous carcinoma - The terms mucin-producing and mucin-secreting are still reportable.
+The mainstem bronchus only extends a few centimeters into the lung. - Code to mainstem bronchus C340 when it is specifically stated in the operative report and/or documented by a physician - When only called bronchus, code to the lobe in which the bronchial tumor is located - Component is not equivalent to type/subtype/variant Note: Component is only coded when the pathologist specifies the component as a second carcinoma. - Lung only: Mucinous is not equivalent to colloid Note: The new codes for mucinous adenocarcinoma were implemented so mucinous carcinoma and colloid carcinoma could be analyzed separately. - Mucin-producing/mucin-secreting carcinoma 8481 is not equivalent to mucinous carcinoma 8253 (new code for lung primaries only) - Mucin-producing/secreting tumors produce mucin, but not enough to be classified as mucinous carcinoma - The terms mucin-producing and mucin-secreting are still reportable.
 This bullet simply states they are not equivalent to mucinous carcinoma - Multilocular is not equivalent to multinodular (see glossary for further information.
 The electronic glossary will be available in 2019) - Phenotype is not equivalent to subtype/type/variant